-~ The NYMHCA Journal of Clinical Counseling will be published twice a year in
+~ The NYMHCA Journal of Clinical Counseling will be published twice a year in fall and spring.

 ~ The journal is free to NYMHCA members and is published online through the Open